bhits/iexhub/docs/docker-image-desc.md

 `docker run --name iexhub -d bhits/iexhub:latest`

-*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
+*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and the support level infrastructure.
 Please refer to the [Consent2Share Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.0.0/c2s-deployment-guide.pdf) for instructions to setup the Consent2Share infrastructure.*

 ## Configure

 This API runs with a [default configuration](https://github.com/bhits/iexhub/blob/master/iexhub/src/main/resources/IExHub.properties) that is primarily targeted for the development environment.
-As of know, this entire file **MUST** be provided externally to IExHub.
+As of now, this entire file **MUST** be provided externally to the IExHub.

 ### Using a custom configuration file